LiveEnsure/LE-Java-SDK/README.md

 ## Using the SDK with your own stack/app/code

-To use the SDK in your own code, You can copy `api.jar` in your own stack.
+To use the SDK in your own code, You can copy `LEJavaLibrary.jar` in your own stack.
 It is a class based implementation of all the api, which internally calls the liveensure API using `requests`.

 This can be used as follows: